Parthenon dominates the Acropolis. This temple was the main in

-Today’s Parthenon is not the first building on this site.
+Today’s Temple is not the first building on this site.
 More ancient temple, built by Peisistratos, was destroyed by the Persians in 480 BC like all other temples of the Acropolis.

 Restoration of the temple or rather its new building began in 449 BC during the reign of the great Pericles.
 Construction has been